eHoward1996/CyberStock/README.md

  begin the stream of tweets

 **Note: When you want to add another you must first get the userID from gettwitterid.com.
-Then add to the "$Usertofollow" variable in StreamAccess.php file Note: We realize that this project only needs to get original tweets from users, and not mentions and retweets by other people.
+Then add to the "$FollowedID" variable in "Misc/Shared.php" file Note: We realize that this project only needs to get original tweets from users, and not mentions and retweets by other people.
 Our stream will only display orignial tweets in future iterations.
 We included this example of the stream to show that we have made progress in being